cheminfo-js/openchemlib-extended/README.md

 Options:
 * sdt: put the bond order outside the diagonal (default: false)
 * mass: put the rounded mass on the diagonal (default: false)
+* atomicNo: put the atomic number on the diagonal (default: false)

 Example using npm:
 ```